-Often after long-term hospitalisation these children were discharged and taken to their communities where follow-up treatment was inadequate or impossible, causing patients to be seen time and time again.
-Slowly, Rose began taking these patients into her own home, with favorable results.
-It then became obvious that an appropriate place to house such patients was urgently required.
+After often long periods of hospitalisation these children were discharged and returned to their communities where follow-up treatment was inadequate or impossible, causing patients to become sick and return to Cairns time and time again.

 Pregnant women from Cape York and the Torres Strait had to come to Cairns at 34 weeks of gestation and stay in hospital until giving birth six weeks later.
 Cairns Base Hospital was not a friendly or respectful place for Aboriginal women and so slowly, Rose Richards began taking these patients into her own home, with good results as the children and their mothers responded to her care.